johnalison/WorkingPhilosophy/SystemsNotGoals.md

 - Do Less, do better, know why" Cal Newport

 - The most important thing about habits is how you pick up after you falter.

+- "Human error" usually the result of poor design.
+Should be called "System Error"